wpquads/quick-adsense-reloaded/readme.txt

 * Fix: Check if WP QUADS PRO is installed was very slow
 * Fix: AdSense option Hide on device X condition not working width shortcode [quads]
 * Fix: Rewrite admin html and css for a more robust structure to prevent to be overwritten by other plugin devs who think its cool to load their css stuff all over the admin area
+* Fix: Button Open All Ads only works on second click
+* Fix: Hide Sizing Options when ad type is not responsive
 * Fix: Allow the use of the same ad on several different positions
-* Fix: Button Open All Ads only works on second click

 * Tweak: Remove deprecated code and move relevant functons to api.php